-For questions about Connecticut licensure, contact the CT Department of Public Health.
+For questions about Connecticut social work licensure, contact the CT Department of Public Health.

 Cancellations and Substitutions:

-If you are unable to attend the program for which you are registered, please email the Outreach Office to cancel your registration.
+If you are unable to attend the program for which you are registered, please email the our office to cancel your registration.

 → If space is available, we will gladly transfer your registration to another program.

 → Substitutions: another staff person from your agency may attend in your place.

 → Refund Policy: A refund will be processed if the cancellation is received by email 48 hours prior to the start of a program.
 There are no partial refunds.